Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 Dan Modzelewski and Jamie Rutherford will again have their art for viewing at this Shelbyville site, but their studios have been illuminated due to the elevator construction and new lobby space.
 In the one studio yet available for rent, you will find works by other area artists that changes on the same schedule as the Gallery.
 See present Gallery, Studio and Ballroom works within this website under Art by Carol Kessler and others.
 Owner, Carol Kessler, is always interested in displaying area art.
 If you are an area artist who is interested, please contact Flourishes.

 One wall at the south end of the ballroom is dedicated to the ISAA, Rembrandt Society.
 It shows work purchased at previous Rembrandt Society conventions.
 The Rembrandt Society is a state organization for junior and senior high art clubs.
 Find their website to learn details about the group, view photos, and much more.

 Local students all exhibit through their art teachers and the shows have been changing with each gallery change.
 During the school year from about November to April, art teacher Bridgette Cole for the Shelbyville Public Schools grades K-5 fill the rest of the junior area with projects created in her class and show the emphasis of her teaching the students basic art skills.

-Marie Samuel from Southern Illinois will show next in the gallery space.
-Studio D is available for a smaller show as none has been scheduled as yet.
+The next showing in the gallery space is being considered with this update.
+The Library is available for a smaller show and the Gallery for up to 26 pieces of size.
 Others can be scheduled at any time for an approximately two and a half month period.
-Please contact Carol if interested by calling 217-827-5690 or by email at email@example.com.
+Please contact Carol if interested by calling 217-827-5690 or by email at [email protected].